Hydration & Dachshunds: Why Water Intake Matters

 3. Accompanying Symptoms

-If changes in water intake are paired with lethargy, vomiting, diarrhea, shaking, or loss of appetite, don’t try to treat it at home.
+If changes in water intake are paired with lethargy, vomiting, diarrhea, shaking, loss of appetite, or any other symptoms, don’t try to treat it at home.

 These can be signs of: